awsdocs/amazon-opensearch-service-developer-guide/doc_source/audit-logs.md

-# Audit Logs for Amazon Elasticsearch Service<a name="audit-logs"></a>
+# Managing audit logs in Amazon Elasticsearch Service<a name="audit-logs"></a>

-If your domain uses fine\-grained access control, Amazon Elasticsearch Service offers optional audit logs for your data\.
-These logs are highly customizable and show a variety of user activity, including failed login attempts and which users accessed certain indices, documents, or fields\.
+If your Amazon Elasticsearch Service \(Amazon ES\) domain uses fine\-grained access control, you can enable audit logs for your data\.
+Audit logs are highly customizable and let you track user activity on your Elasticsearch clusters, including authentication success and failures, requests to Elasticsearch, index changes, and incoming search queries\.
 The default configuration tracks a popular set of user actions, but we recommend tailoring the settings to your exact needs\.

 Just like [Elasticsearch application logs and slow logs](es-createdomain-configure-slow-logs.md), Amazon ES publishes audit logs to CloudWatch Logs\.
 If enabled, [standard CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/) applies\.

 **Note**
 To enable audit logs, your user role must be mapped to the `security_manager` role, which gives you access to the `_opendistro/_security` REST API\.
-To learn more, see [Modifying the Master User](fgac.md#fgac-forget)\.
+To learn more, see [Modifying the master user](fgac.md#fgac-forget)\.

 ## Limitations<a name="audit-logs-limitations"></a>